Dre Campbell Farm

 The sharp edges of the substance will also cut into the critters, dehydrate them, and kill them.

 You can also spread it around seedling trays and potted plants.
-However, use food-grade diatomaceous earth to get rid of pill bugs inside the house.
+Food-grade diatomaceous earth can also be used to get rid of pill bugs inside the house.

 4. Dry Up Moist Areas